Let's get some information!

 Vapor Barriers for Floors

-One of the best opportunities to install moisture barriers and insulation is when replacing flooring.
-Vapor barriers protect your finished flooring and subflooring from water damage, but not all types of flooring require it.
-In most cases, you’ll need a dedicated moisture barrier between a concrete subfloor and these materials:
+The best time to install moisture barriers and insulation is when replacing flooring.
+Vapor barriers protect your finished flooring and sub-flooring from water damage, however not all flooring types require it.
+In most cases, you will need a dedicated moisture barrier between a concrete subfloor and these materials:

-You may not need a vapor barrier with wood subfloors (think plywood) but always check your flooring manufacturer’s instructions.
+With wood subfloors (like plywood) you may not need a vapor barrier, but always check your flooring manufacturer’s instructions.
 Flooring vapor barriers include poly sheeting, rigid foam board, and other specialized materials for tiles.

 Find the Right Vapor Barrier for Your Project